-*In British Columbia, Saskatchewan and Quebec, the services are provided to private sellers through a "for-sale-by-owner" model.
+*In Saskatchewan and Quebec, the services are provided to private sellers through a "for-sale-by-owner" model.
 In Alberta, Ontario and Manitoba, the services to homeowners are provided by ComFree Commonsense Network, a brokerage duly registered in each of those three provinces under the applicable real estate legislations.
 Learn more.

 This is the budget stage.
 Knowing how much money you’re able to invest into your next home is crucial to setting your expectations and narrowing your search.

 Talk to your bank or financial advisor about getting a pre-approved mortgage.
 This document is drawn up after an analysis of your finances; it shows you how much the bank or financial institution is willing to lend you.
 Using the mortgage calculators provided by most banks will help you in your financial planning.